blocksninja/das-coin/doc/init.md

 Copy dasd.init to /etc/init.d/dasd.
 Test by running `service dasd start`.

-Using this script, you can adjust the path and flags to the dasd program by setting the DASD and FLAGS environment variables in the file /etc/sysconfig/dasd.
+Using this script, you can adjust the path and flags to the dasd program by setting the TRIBED and FLAGS environment variables in the file /etc/sysconfig/dasd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X